 - Bake.
 Preheat oven to 350F and bake the cookies on a parchment paper-lined baking sheet for 10-11 minutes.

-Cookies that spread too much are likely from measuring the ingredients inaccurately (aka too much liquid, or not enough flour), or not enough chill time.
-Cookies that did not spread at all are likely from too much flour.
+Cookies that spread too much/not at all are likely from measuring the ingredients inaccurately (aka too much liquid, or not enough flour), or not enough chill time.
 Make sure to use a kitchen scale for accuracy.

 Cookie baking tips